Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Jewellery is different from clothing and food because the supply chain starts underground.
 Gold, silver, diamonds and coloured stones are extracted before they are transformed, which means every piece carries the environmental and human cost of that extraction whether or not the brand mentions it.

 The scale is significant.
-The global jewellery industry generates around $300 billion in annual revenue, according to Human Rights Watch’s 2018 report The Hidden Cost of Jewelry, which investigated the supply-chain practices of thirteen leading global brands.
+The global jewellery industry now generates around $349–381 billion in annual revenue, according to current market estimates — up substantially from the $300 billion figure cited in Human Rights Watch’s 2018 report The Hidden Cost of Jewelry, which investigated the supply-chain practices of thirteen leading global brands.
 The report found that most companies still fell short of basic international human-rights standards, and that many were over-reliant on voluntary industry certifications with weak enforcement.

 Consumer appetite has shifted faster than the industry has.
 A 2021 Tracemark report on sustainable luxury found that 94% of jewellery buyers believe brands should be more transparent about where raw materials come from.
 The same study found that 71% would actively choose a piece for traceability, and 77.5% would pay more for it.
 The market is ready.
 The industry, with a few exceptions, is still catching up.